idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 In CafeTran, TMX translation memories can be used for storing segments, fragments/terms, or both.

 **Segments memory** = Checkbox.
-If enabled, the translation memory stores the segments (Translation Units or TUs) of the project you work on as they are added to memory (see related Actions menu items and Target segment editor buttons in [CafeTran Menu and Interface](http://xl8.link/ct-menu)).
+If enabled, the translation memory stores the segments (Translation Units or TUs) of the project you work on as they are added to memory (see related Actions menu items and Target segment editor buttons in “CafeTran Menu and Interface”).

 With this setting ON, the TMX acts as a standard Translation Memory.